Indonesia

 Sample Seven Itinerary (22 Dives)

-Day 1: On the charter start date, guests will be picked up at the Kalimarau International Airport, Berau (BEJ) and transferred to the Raja Ampat Aggressor or their local partner lounge until boarding.
-Once all guests are onboard, the adventure begins to the Derawan Islands (approximately 10 hours).
+• Day 1: On the charter start date, guests will be picked up from one of the host hotels or the Berau Airport ((BEJ) and transferred by car two hours away to Tanjung Batu to board the Raja Ampat Aggressor.
+Once all guests are onboard by 1:30 pm,, the adventure begins to the Derawan Islands (approximately 6 hours).
 No diving this day.

-Day 8: Disembark and transfer to the Berau International Airport or partner lounge in the area.
+• Day 8: Disembark and transfer to the Berau International Airport (BEJ) or partner lounge in the area.

 Diving Highlights: